 Current Research and Scholarly Interests I am interested in the study of the radiological characteristics and temporal profile of edema/ tissue injury in the perihematomal area around spontaneous intracerebral hemorrhage.
 I am also interested in developing protocols for emergent reversal of anticoagulation in a life-threatening hemorrhage situation.

 Clinical Associate Professor, Neurology & Neurological Sciences

 Dr. Vora directs the Stanford Global Health Neurology program, through which she started the first stroke unit in Zimbabwe and gained experience in HIV neurology and other neuro-infectious diseases.
 Additional research interests include stroke prevention, TIA triage, eliminating disparities in health care, and neurology education.
-She is also the Associate Program Director of the Stanford Adult Neurology Residency.
+She is also the Director of the Stanford Adult Neurology Residency Program.